 Surfing spots abound in the vicinity of Cape Town and crowding is usually not a big factor.
 Key breaks include Llandudno, Noordhoek, Long Beach, Outer Kom, Kalk Bay, and Muizenberg.
 Muizenberg in particular is a tame wave, perfect for beginners.

-There are a number of surf schools located in Muizenberg and many amateurs and intermediate surfers frequent this renowned school for coaching.
-About 3 hour's drive up the west coast is Elands Bay with its classic left hand point break as well as some other good beach breaks in the vicinity.
+There are a number of surf schools located in Muizenberg and many amateurs and intermediate surfers frequent them.
+About three hour's drive up the west coast is Elands Bay, with its classic left-hand point break as well as some other good beach breaks in the vicinity.

-The Garden Route is a region of South Africa blessed with great right hand point breaks and warmer water than the west coast, due to the temperate Agulhus current flowing through the Indian Ocean.
-Surfing highlights dotted along this stretch of coast include Stilbaai, Mossel Bay, Victoria Bay, Cape St Francis and the infamous Jeffrey's Bay, the perfect excuse for a road trip.
+The Garden Route is blessed with great right-hand point breaks and warmer water than the west coast, due to the temperate Agulhus current flowing through the Indian Ocean.
+Surfing highlights dotted along this stretch of coast include Stilbaai, Mossel Bay, Victoria Bay, Cape St Francis and the famous Jeffrey's Bay (J-Bay).
+Together, they provide the perfect excuse for a road trip.

-The Wild Coast (known as the Transkei homeland during the apartheid era) extends from East London to the southern border of Kwazulu-Natal.
-As the name implies, the area is largely unexplored and road access to the coast is generally poor.
+The Wild Coast was known as the Transkei during the apartheid era, and extends from East London to the southern border of Kwazulu-Natal.
+As the name implies, the area is largely undeveloped and road access to the coast is generally poor.

 Good beach breaks in the Durban area include New Pier and North Beach, while heavy reef breaks such as Cave Rock will test even the most experienced surfers in an area known as the Bluff.
 Further north, Umhlanga Rocks, Ballito and Richards Bay are all blessed with consistent waves in the winter months.